codr7/g-fu/v1/doc/doom_fire_kata.md

     (inc tot-frames))
 ```

-Since it's rude to mess around with user console settings, we make sure that everything is put back in the right place before leaving; the first line resets the color.
+Since it's rude to mess around with user console settings, we make sure that everything is put back in the right place before leaving.
+The first line resets the color.

 ```
   ...